nonblocking/mashroom-content/packages/mashroom-content-api/README.md

 This plugin adds an API abstraction that allows you to retrieve and manage content from a Headless CMS.
 It allows it to transparently switch the Headless CMS/Content Provider.

+## Features

+ * Allows you to retrieve and manage content from a Headless CMS
+ * The content services can be used on the server side and on the client side in *Microfrontends* (Portal Apps)
+ * Allows it to transparently switch the Headless CMS/Content Provider
+ * Automatic image proxying with optimizations (format conversion and resizing on-the-fly)
+ * CDN integration

 ## Usage

 If *node_modules/@mashroom* is configured as plugin path just add **@mashroom-content/mashroom-content-api** as *dependency*.